MariaPadilha32/p1.teacherana/README.md

    - Lighthouse
 The website was tested with Lighthouse in the Dev Tools for performance, accessibility, best practices, and SEO.

-The test were perfomed for an screen size of a Mobile and Desktop.
+The tests were perfomed for an screen size of a Mobile and Desktop.

 Index.html
 ![Captura de tela 2023-08-22 190541](https://github.com/MariaPadilha32/p1.teacherana/assets/137770409/296af346-a706-4fdf-b290-394593d1f0aa)